Collaborate for Lewisham: let's work together!

-- Networking event for groups working with people with disabilities met on 12 November - contact firstname.lastname@example.org or email@example.com for more information or to join the mailing list
+- Networking event for groups working with people with disabilities - contact email@example.com or firstname.lastname@example.org for more information or to join the mailing list

-- Our well-established forum for groups working with children or young people will be on 6 December - contact firstname.lastname@example.org
+- Our well-established forum for groups working with children or young people has its own mailing list - contact email@example.com

 - Lewisham BME network for groups working with BME communities meets regularly - contact firstname.lastname@example.org

 - Lewisham Refugee & Migration Forum has had several fruitful meetings so far - contact email@example.com

 - Lewisham BME Health Network meets on the last Thursday morning of each month contact Lblbmenetwork@gmail.com

 - Lewisham ESOL Network contact firstname.lastname@example.org

 - Community Connections facilitates neighbourhood forums for groups working with vulnerable adults in Lewisham - contact email@example.com

 - Lewisham Education Arts Network (LEAN) provides support for arts education collaborations - contact firstname.lastname@example.org